Asstro-Party/turbo-octo-guacamole/README.md

 **Cost:** 100% FREE using Vercel (frontend) + Railway (backend + databases)

+**Continuous Integration (CI):**
+This project uses **GitHub Actions** for continuous integration.
+Every push to `main` and every pull request triggers the CI workflow, which automatically checks code quality and build health.

+**What the CI does:**

+- **Backend Lint & Test:**
+       - Installs dependencies for the backend
+       - Runs ESLint static analysis (using the new flat config)
+       - Runs backend unit tests (Vitest)
+       - Generates code coverage reports
+       - Uses PostgreSQL and Redis services for integration

+- **Frontend Lint & Build:**
+       - Installs dependencies for the frontend
+       - Runs ESLint static analysis (React, hooks, etc.)
+       - Builds the frontend with Vite
+       - Reports build size

+- **Security Scan:**
+       - Runs `npm audit` on both backend and frontend to check for vulnerable dependencies

+- **Docker Build Test:**
+       - Builds backend and frontend Docker images
+       - Validates the `docker-compose.yml` configuration

+- **CI Success:**
+       - Runs only if all previous jobs succeed
+       - Prints a summary of successful checks

+You can view the status of each workflow run in the **Actions** tab on GitHub.
+Each job will show a green check (✅) if it passes, or a red X (❌) if it fails.
+Click on any job for detailed logs.

+To test the CI, simply push a commit or open a pull request.
+The workflow will run automatically.

-**Continuous Deployment** - Both Vercel and Railway will detect changes in the `main` branch of the repository and handle deployment automatically!
+**Continuous Deployment (CD):** Both Vercel and Railway will detect changes in the `main` branch of the repository and handle deployment automatically!

 ### Deployment Architecture